-- Switch off the machine and leave it switched off. - Analyze the cause of the error using the following tables (see table 11.1, see table 11.2, see table 11.3) and eliminate the error. - \$ If you are unable to rectify the fault, contact the Leuze electronic branch responsible for you or call the Leuze electronic customer service (see chapter 13 "Service and support").
+- Switch off the machine and leave it switched off. - Analyze the cause of the error using the following tables (see table 11.1, see table 11.2) and eliminate the error. - \$\text{ If you are unable to rectify the fault, contact the Leuze electronic branch responsible for you or call the Leuze electronic customer service (see chapter 13 "Service and support").